abhinav-22-tech/Automatic-Bulk-Email-Sender/README.md

 2. Scheduling the emails
 3. Track email to check it is open or not
 4. Check remaining email send quotas
-5. Get an email from draft using the email’s subject
+5. Get a name of email from draft
+6. Use rich-text-editor to write an email
-6. To minimize the time and efficiently maintain the data.
+7. To minimize the time and efficiently maintain the data